Last Updated on September 12, 2022 by Heally

 For decades, we’ve been trained to believe that following a strict diet and nutritional regimen is the best way to prolong and sustain health.
 But what if there were a better way?
 Instead of following a strict diet or meal regimen, intuitive eating focuses on listening to the signals your body sends and embracing hunger and cravings as a signal for what kind of nutrients your body needs.

-In fact, focusing too much on the nutritional content of the food you eat has been associated with higher levels of binge eating and body image issues in both men and women.
+Focusing too much on the nutritional content of the food you eat has been associated with higher binge eating and body image issues in both men and women.
 The goal of intuitive eating is to break the cycle of chronic dieting and improve your relationship with food.

 Intuitive Eating Basics